power-assert-js/espower-babel/README.md

 **Caution**:

-Babel 6 no transform by default.
+Babel 6 has not transform by default.
 It means that you must set babel config by `.babelrc` file or `babelrc` option.

 ### Transform all files with Babel **by default**